International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 -	Independent projects that fit the IDSA mission and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
 -	Projects commissioned or sanctioned by the IDSA, including initial code for IDSA WG collaborations, and “experimental” projects.
 -	Any project that realistically intends to join IDSA Incubation in future and wishes to lay the foundations for that.

+:information_source: The term **"project"** refers to both a single component or a set of components.
+So it is possible for a project (that is applicant of IDS Graduation Scheme) to be consisting of a standalone component or multiple components.

 ### Incubating Stage
 Incubating projects have proven their compatibility (based on IDS Certification), reliability, vision and mission.